giddy11/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Display current directory contents in a long format
 # Display current directory contents, including hidden files (starting with .).
 Use the long format.
 # Display current directory contents.
 With Long format, user and group IDS displayed numerically and hidden files
-Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+# Create a script that creates a directory named my first directory in the /tmp/ directory.
+# Move the file betty from /tmp/ to /tmp/my first directory.
+# Delete the file betty.The file betty is in /tmp/my first directory